2022 Trustee Elections and AGM

 The responsibilities of a trustee are described in this Charity Commission guidance (see section 2 for a summary).
 You must also be a member of the Society before you nominate yourself for election.
 If you’re not yet a member, see our membership page for details of how to join.

 To fulfil the role of trustee you need to be able to commit sufficient time and attention to the role.
-With the widespread transition to remote working, all Society meetings are currently conducted online, with all trustees attending a monthly two hour board meeting and smaller meetings of individual subgroups / working groups as necessary.
+With the widespread transition to remote working, the majority of trustee meetings are currently conducted online, with all trustees attending a monthly two hour board meeting and smaller meetings of individual subgroups / working groups as necessary.
 Trustees will also need to have time between meetings to prepare, contribute to online discussions and decisions and work on Society projects or activities.
 We do not have administrative staff available, so all essential tasks must be shared between the trustees.
 This time is either volunteered by the trustee or paid for by their employer, though the Society has an expenses policy which may cover specific direct expenses such as travel if necessary.
 The minimum time commitment with which useful work can be done is two days per month, though many trustees do spend significantly longer than this working on Society projects.

 - Previous experience as a trustee or knowledge of running charities